-- a) Broad sets of applicability. - b) Multiple vendors and numerous users. - c) Balanced costs (LAN versus attached stations). - a) The IMT-Advance radio interface standards is being developed by ITU-R based on global user and technology trends, the needs of developing countries, on common technical, operational and spectrum-related parameters of systems thus maximizing the commonality between IMT-Advanced air interfaces.
+- a) Broad sets of applicability.

+- b) Multiple vendors and numerous users.

+- c) Balanced costs (LAN versus attached stations).

+a) The IMT-Advanced radio interface standards is being developed by ITU-R based on global user and technology trends for next generation mobile networks, the needs of developing countries, on common technical, operational and spectrum-related parameters of systems thus maximizing the commonality between IMT-Advanced air interfaces.
 By updating IEEE Std.
-802.16 to meet the requirements of IMT-Advance, this amendment will ensure that IEEE Std.
-802.16 fulfills a broad and globally defined set of use cases. - b) The internationally harmonized requirements of IMT-Advance and the consensus building process which is used to develop the radio interface standards will ensure wide industry support of the radio interfaces that are developed for IMT-Advanced.
-This wide support is anticipated to lead to reduced equipment complexity thus promoting multiple vendors to implement which meets the needs and requirements of ~2 billion users [Ref M.1645] utilizing the globally harmonized spectrum identified for IMT-Advance. - c) The requirements of IMT-Advance will apply equally to MS and the BS.
+802.16 to meet the requirements of next generation mobile networks targeted by of IMT-Advanced, this amendment will ensure that IEEE Std.
+802.16 fulfills a broad and globally defined set of use cases.

+b) The internationally harmonized requirements of IMT-Advanced and the consensus building process which is used to develop the radio interface standards will ensure wide industry support of the radio interfaces that are developed for IMT-Advanced.
+This wide support is anticipated to lead to reduced equipment complexity thus promoting multiple vendors to implement which meets the needs and requirements of \sim 2 billion users [Ref M.1645] utilizing the globally harmonized spectrum identified for IMT-Advanced.

+c) The requirements of IMT-Advanced will apply equally to MS and the BS.
 Implementation complexity will be balanced between MS and BS.